Nontrinitarianism: Following the Reformation

 By 1530, following the Protestant Reformation, and the German Peasants' War of 1524–1525, large areas of Northern Europe were Protestant, and forms of nontrinitarianism began to surface among some "Radical Reformation" groups, particularly Anabaptists.
 The first recorded English antitrinitarian was John Assheton (1548), an Anglican priest.
 The Italian Anabaptist "Council of Venice" (1550) and the trial of Michael Servetus (1553) marked the clear emergence of markedly antitrinitarian Protestants.
 Though the only organised nontrinitarian churches were the Polish Brethren who split from the Calvinists (1565, expelled from Poland 1658), and the Unitarian Church of Transylvania (founded 1568).

 In 1733, Voltaire's Letters on the English listed Isaac Newton as a member of Antitrinitarians.

 Nonconformists, Dissenters and Latitudinarians in Britain were often Arians or Unitarians, and the Doctrine of the Trinity Act 1813 allowed nontrinitarian worship in Britain.
 In America, Arian and Unitarian views were also found among some Millennialist and Adventist groups, though the Unitarian Church itself began to decline in numbers and influence after the 1870s.

 Points of dissent

 Nontrinitarian Christians with Arian or Semi-Arian views contend that the weight of scriptural evidence supports Subordinationism, the Son's total submission to the Father, and God's paternal supremacy over the Son in every aspect.
 They acknowledge the Son's high rank at God's right hand, but teach that the Father is still greater than the Son in all things.

 While acknowledging that the Father, Son, and Spirit are essential in creation and salvation, they argue that that in itself does not confirm that the three are each co-equal or co-eternal.
-They also affirm that God is only explicitly identified as "one" in the Bible, and that the doctrine of the Trinity, which word literally meaning a set of three, ascribes a co-equal threeness to the being of the infinite God that is not explicitly scriptural.
+They also affirm that God is only explicitly identified as "one" in the Bible, and that the doctrine of the Trinity, a word literally meaning a set of three, ascribes a co-equal threeness to the being of the infinite God that is not explicitly scriptural.